microweber/microweber/README.md

 ### HTTP Server

 #### Apache
 The `mod_rewrite` module must be enabled in your Apache configuration.
-Microweber creates the necessary `.htaccess` files during installation if you're running on Apache.
+Microweber creates the necessary `.htaccess` files during installation, including one with `Deny All` directive in each folder to ensure no entry points other than `index.php`.

-### IIS
-You can easily [import the `.htaccess` rewrite rules](http://www.iis.net/learn/extensions/url-rewrite-module/importing-apache-modrewrite-rules).
-Make sure you have enabled [the URL Rewrite module](http://www.iis.net/learn/extensions/url-rewrite-module/using-the-url-rewrite-module) for your website.

-#### nginX
+#### nginx
 Add this `location` directive to your `server` configuration block.
 The `root` directive must point to the base folder of your Microweber website (which by default is where this readme is located).
 ```
 server {